-Many of our friends and family have asked why we’re sharing our master bedroom with the baby when we definitely have the room for him in our house.
+Many of our friends and family have asked why we’re sharing our main bedroom with the baby when we definitely have the room for him in our house.
 My initial reason is that I didn’t want to give up our guest bedroom just yet because my husband will be sleeping in there for a few months so he can get a good night’s sleep (or wake up with the twins if needed in the middle of the night).
 Plus, the new baby can’t room with the twins because he won’t sleep through the night and I don’t want to mess up the twins’ sleep pattern.
 And, more importantly, the AAP recommends room sharing for at least the first 6 months to reduce the risk of SIDS and it’s easier to breastfeed or do middle of the night feedings.
 But, I also never got to experience this with the twins because babies are noisy sleepers, and having two babies (especially one with reflux issues) sleep in the same room with you is super noisy and honestly full of just non-stop wake-ups.

-Here are a couple of photos of our master bedroom BEFORE.
-In one corner of our master bedroom, I used to keep a vintage, oversized laundry cart where we would store extra blankets, decorative pillows, etc. And in the other corner, I had a chair and a little table.
+Here are a couple of photos of our main bedroom BEFORE.
+In one corner of our main bedroom, I used to keep a vintage, oversized laundry cart where we would store extra blankets, decorative pillows, etc. And in the other corner, I had a chair and a little table.
 You know, one of those chairs where things just get piled upon.
 Not a chair you actually sit on.

-Luckily, our master bedroom is large enough for an entire nursery nook including a crib, a diaper station, storage baskets, and a chair for breastfeeding/pumping.
+Luckily, our main bedroom is large enough for an entire nursery nook including a crib, a diaper station, storage baskets, and a chair for breastfeeding/pumping.
 So in making space for the baby, I moved the laundry cart to the guest bedroom temporarily and swapped out the vintage chair for a more comfortable one that I’ll actually want to sit in.

 I looked into getting a rocking cradle, but they’re really only good for 3-4 months.
 I thought about getting a matching IKEA crib that we would eventually move into the twins’ nursery once he’s sleeping through the night, but it was just a little too big for the space.
 So then I started looking at mini cribs.
 And because I’m trying to reduce our impact on the environment, I looked for a used one on Craigslist and after a few weeks of browsing, I found this sold-out Pottery Barn x West Elm Mini Crib.
 (The full-size version is still available here.)